pcderic/chordpro/README.md

 # chordpro

-Public sharing of my chordpro file, with fellow musicians.
+Public sharing of my [chordpro](https://www.chordpro.org/) content (chords and lyrics), with fellow musicians.

 > Give and you shall receive! ;-)